 Currently, clients of PEOs may be covered by either of the following methods:

-- Each client of a leasing firm may procure its own workers' compensation insurance policy to cover its leased employees (as well as any non-leased employees), or
+- Each client of a leasing firm may purchase its own workers' compensation insurance policy to cover its leased employees, or

 - The PEO may obtain a workers' compensation insurance policy in the name of the client which would cover the leased employees only.